If your Southern Australia itinerary includes a stop in Adelaide, you should definitely consider adding a trip to the nearby Kangaroo Island.

 Fur Seals

-Spotting fur seals and sea lions are one of the best things to do in Kangaroo Island.
-These furry creatures pile up on rocks all around the island, but two of the best places to see them are at Admiral Arch and Seal Bay.
+Spotting fur seals and Australian Sea Lions is one of the best things to do in Kangaroo Island.
+These furry creatures pile up on rocks all around the island, but the best way to see them is to visit Seal Bay and Admiral’s Arch.

-The long-nosed fur seals at Admiral’s Arch can only be seen from afar, and while it was really fun to watch them crawl around rocks and play in the waves, it enjoyed our visit to the Sea Bay Conservation Park a bit more.
+The long-nosed fur seals at Admiral’s Arch can only be seen from afar, and while it was really fun to watch them crawl around rocks and play in the waves, we enjoyed our visit to the Seal Bay Conservation Park a bit more.

-Keep in mind that individual travelers are not allowed to roam the beach, so if you are traveling on your own, you’ll be limited to watch the seals from a platform.
+Keep in mind that individual travelers are not allowed to roam the beach, so if you are traveling on your own, you’ll be limited to watching the seals from a platform.

 Luckily, as we were a part of the guided tour with Exceptional Kangaroo Island, we were able to get closer to the seals and enjoy observing them up close.
 They are such cute creatures!